 When do you need psychotheraphy?

-Crisis, sleeping disorders, anxiety or depression can be difficult to handle because of overwhelming emotions.
-When you feel stuck it may be advisable to seek psychotherapy.
+Crisis, sleeping disorders, anxiety or depression can be difficult to handle because of overwheling emotions.
+When you feel stuck it may be advisable to seek psychotheraphy.
+To see a psychotherapist when your are in psychological pain is just as natural as seeing a doctor because of physical pain.

 How does it work?

-At our first meeting we talk about your situation, your sypmtoms, fysical illness, medication, background to understand your problem.
+At our first meeting we talk about your situation, your symptoms, physical illness, medication, background to understand your problem.

-As a psychotherapist, I have met many people who think they are the only one in the world having a certian problem, and find great comfort in being told that the problem is not unusual and that there is help.
+As a psychotherapist, I have met many people who think they are the only one in the world having a certain problem, and find great comfort in being told that the problem is not unusual and that there is help.
 We met a few times and create a comprehensive understanding of the problem and ways to cope.
 It is important that you feel safe and know what to expect.
-Therefore we make a treatment plan, as well as how often and for long we are going to meet.
-This can then be changed if necessary.
+Therefore, we make a treatment plan, as well as how often and for long we are going to meet.
+The plan can be changed if necessary.

 Examples of problems we can work with:

-- Anxiety (like panic attacks, fear of becoming ill, or general anxiety)
+- Anxiety (panic attacks, fear of becoming ill, anxiety in social situations, general anxiety)

 - Obsessive-compulsive disorder

-- Phobias, e.g. social phobia (fear in social situations triggered by by perceived or actual scrutiny from others)
+- Phobias, e.g. social phobia (now called social anxiety – fear in social siutations triggered by percieved or actual scrutiny from others)

 - Low self-esteem